Delusion and Dream in Jensen's Gradiva: Later criticism

 Post-Freudians vary widely on whether Hanold suffers from neurosis or psychosis, some emphasizing 'the way Freud offers psychoanalysts a model which shows "how to address the 'mad' part of our patients without neglecting the rest of their person"'.

 Poststructuralism

 Poststructuralist philosopher Jacques Derrida references Freud's use of Jensen's Gradiva in his own book-length essay Archive Fever: A Freudian Impression (1995).

 Hélène Cixous emphasises the way 'Zoe is the one who brings to life Norbert's repressed love in a kind of feminine transfer'.

 Gradiva Awards

 The "Gradiva Awards", given by the National Association for the Advancement of Psychoanalysis, are named after Freud's essay.
+They go to the best works that advance psychoanalysis.